skip to Main Content

 Foreclosures fall in U.S. but rise sharply in New York City

 Residents of New York are probably aware of the changes in foreclosure rates over the past few years.
-Foreclosure rates are rising by a huge amount in New York City, even as they fall nationwide.
+Foreclosures rates are rising by a huge amount in New York City, even as they fall nationwide.
 According to a report by the real estate industry group RealtyTrac, foreclosure rates nationwide were down 23 percent in April from the year before, to their lowest level since February 2007.

 Meanwhile in New York City home foreclosure rates rose by more than 100 percent.
 Last fall’s Super storm Sandy was a major factor in this rise, according to real estate analysts.
 Many homes were damaged by high winds and flooding, and months later are still not in good enough condition to sell.
 Every borough in the city saw foreclosure rates rise, but rates in the areas hit hardest by the storm had the sharpest increase, according to the report.
 In Queens, which had the highest rate before Sandy, foreclosure rates rose a shocking 1,186 percent in April over the year before.